 Slainte!
 The word for ‘cheers and to your good health’ in the Irish Gaelic language!
 Practice saying it before you enter!

-Now look up, you are at the bottom of the world’s largest Guinness glass that holds 14.3 million pints of Guinness which is 3 times the population of Ireland.
+Now look up, you are at the bottom of the world’s largest Guinness glass which holds 14.3 million pints of Guinness which is 3 times the population of Ireland.

 If you think that is a high number, let us share this one with you!